Acid Reflux

 Lifestyle changes

-Making certain lifestyle changes can help to reduce the symptoms of acid reflux.
+Making certain lifestyle changes can help reduce the symptoms of acid reflux.
 These changes include:

 Heartburn medicines

-If you keep getting heartburn, then speak to a pharmacist for advice.
-They can recommend over-the-counter treatments that can help to ease your symptoms.
+If you keep getting heartburn, speak to a pharmacist for advice.
+They can recommend over-the-counter treatments that can help ease your symptoms.
 These include:

-• Antacids: Antacids are a group of medicines which help to neutralise the acid content of your stomach.
+• antacids – medicines that help neutralise the acid content of your stomach.
 They include aluminium hydroxide, magnesium carbonate and magnesium trisilicate

-• Alginates: This group of medicines help to protect the lining of the gullet (oesophagus) from stomach acid.
+• alginates – this group of medicines help protect the lining of the gullet (oesophagus) from stomach acid.
 Alginates include sodium alginate and alginic acid.
 They are added to various antacid brand medicines

 Prescription medicines for acid reflux

-If over-the-counter medicines and lifestyle changes don’t reduce your acid reflux symptoms, then we recommend you make an appointment with one of our gastroenterology specialists.
-They may recommend you take a prescription medication.
-Two types of prescription medicines are available to treat acid reflux:
+If over-the-counter medicines and lifestyle changes don’t reduce your acid reflux symptoms, we recommend you make an appointment with one of our gastroenterology specialists.
+They may provide you with a prescription medication, which may be a:

-Your doctor may advise you to take medicine for one or two months to settle your symptoms.
-However, some people need long-term, daily medicines, depending on how quickly their symptoms return after stopping antacid treatments.
+Your consultant may advise you to take medicine for 1 or 2 months to settle your symptoms.
+However, some people need long-term, daily medicine, depending on how quickly their symptoms return after stopping antacid treatments.

 Surgical treatment of acid reflux

-The vast majority of people with acid reflux respond well to appropriate acid-suppressing pharmacy medicines so do not need surgery.
+The vast majority of people with acid reflux respond well to appropriate acid-suppressing pharmacy medicines, so they don’t need surgery.

-However, a small number of patients may wish to have surgery for the following reasons:
+However, you may wish to have surgery for the following reasons:

-• If quality of life is significantly affected by acid reflux
+• if your quality of life is significantly affected by acid reflux

-• Failure to respond well to acid-suppressing medicines
+• you don’t respond well to acid-suppressing medicines

-• A need to avoid the use of long-term medicines
+• there is s need for you to avoid the use of long-term medicines

 The standard surgical treatment for acid reflux is laparoscopic surgery (also known as fundoplication).
 This operation can ‘tighten’ the lower oesophagus to prevent acid from leaking up from the stomach.
-It is usually carried out by ‘keyhole’ surgery.
+It’s usually carried out via keyhole surgery.

-Based within the state-of-the-art Digestive Health Centre and Endoscopy Centre our expert clinicians work together to devise comprehensive pre-assessment and procedure management plans to deliver the very best patient care.
+With diagnostics and treatments taking place within our state-of-the-art Digestive Health centre and Endoscopy centre, our expert clinicians work together to devise comprehensive pre-assessment and procedure management plans to deliver the very best patient care.

 How can I reduce acid reflux at night?